UsayBoris/bot/README.md

 **BEFORE 3.0**
 - [x] Active Dice challenge check;
+- [x] Dice to deduct funds, and if timeout of decline give them back;
 - [ ] updateOneOrCreate to User Model
     - increase a specific amount of xp
     - check for levelup